benamie/remote-sensing/docs/Lab 01/10_LabIntro.md

 # Additional Exercises

-Now that we have some familiarity with higher quality images, lets look at a few from the (broken) Landsat 7 satellite. *Using your downloading skills, now select an image that contains the Blacksburg area with minimal cloud cover from Landsat 7 (Collection 1 Tier 1 calibrated top-of-atmosphere (TOA) reflectance data product). *

 ---
-:warning: **Question 5
+:warning: **Question 5**

+Now that we have some familiarity with higher quality images, lets look at a few from the (broken) Landsat 7 satellite. *Using your downloading skills, now select an image that contains the Blacksburg area with minimal cloud cover from Landsat 7 (for now, using the Collection 1 Tier 1 calibrated top-of-atmosphere (TOA) reflectance data product). *

 Look at your image, what is the obvious (hint: post-2003) problem with it?
 What is the nature of that problem and what have some researchers done to try to correct it? (please research online in addition to using what you have learned in class/from the book)